brandall10/mygames/README.md

 Regarding the other portions:
 - General site functionality (#2 and #3) are complete per the spec.
-- #4 is working for the search term only, did not spend time on the category selection.
+- #4 is working per spec, with both search term and category applied
 - #5, the download of categories, works well.
 It is worth noting that I was able to get this to work without hitting the filesystem on the server.

 Other notes: